 Case 4: Adding shipping charge through a zone, when cart contains a category product.

-Let’s say you want to deliver products of a category to Indian Subcontinent’s all countries at the same rate.
+Let’s say you want to deliver products of a category to Indian Subcontinent all countries at the same rate.
 Now, there may be other methods too, which you want to apply to the same set of countries.
-So, instead of adding multiple countries to the rule everything, you can create a zone and use it later.
+So, instead of adding multiple countries to rule everything, you can create a zone and use it later.
 Let’s see how:

-Now name your zone as ‘My zone’ or something more meaningful, add the required countries in this shipping zone and save the zone.
+Now name your zone as ‘My zone’ or something more meaningful, add the required countries in this shipping zone, and save the zone.

 Now fix the shipping price and save this method.

-It seems to be interesting; you can set different shipping charges on a few categories and for a specific user role.
+It seems to be interesting; you can set different shipping charges for a few categories and for a specific user role.
 For example, you may want to let your employees avail of free shipping when they buy clothes.
 This plugin will let you do so.

 How will it work and look like?

 Sometimes, you may want to remove all charges, reduce charges or increase charges on multiple types of products, which belong to a similar category.
-In that case, category-based shipping rule works.
+In that case, the category-based shipping rule works.

 To apply this, you can follow the procedure described above.